The story of the two La Masia players better than Lionel Messi at free-kicks

 He has now perfected free-kicks to such an extent it feels like a team might as well have conceded a penalty whenever they give Messi the opportunity to take a set-piece within range of their goal.

-Yet despite recently scoring the 50th free-kick of his career, Messi’s dead-ball prowess did not necessarily come as naturally to him as other aspects of the game.
+Yet despite having scored 58 free-kicks in his career, Messi’s dead-ball prowess did not necessarily come as naturally to him as other aspects of the game.

 It took four years after his senior debut before he converted a free-kick for Barcelona, against Atletico Madrid in October 2008, and it wasn’t until February 2009 that he found his groove courtesy of some advice from Argentina boss Diego Maradona while on international duty.